livebud/bud/contributing/Readme.md

 ## Disabling Code Generation

-Sometimes you want to hack on the generated code in `bud/`, but if you run `bud run` any changes you make will be overriden.
+Sometimes you want to hack on the generated code in `bud/`, but if you run `bud run` any changes you make will be overridden.
 To avoid this, you can call your app's `main.go` file directly:

 ```sh
 go run bud/internal/app/main.go